geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 - **[Refactoring Symbolic Rules](#chenyu-003056)**: Proposal to categorize rewrite rules (strict removal, constant return, reassembly) to better manage complexity and avoid breaking specific backend requirements like FP8 casting.
 - **[Assembler & RDNA3 Project](#geohot-003533)**: Announcing a long-term project to remove LLVM dependence by moving to assembly, starting with RDNA3, including building a cycle-accurate emulator to handle ALU stalls.
 - **[MI300/350 Device Hangs](#b1tg-003849)**: Identified a reproduction script for device hangs and MMU faults on MI300X/MI350 when using multiple GPUs; marked as a top priority fix.
-- **[UOP Generated Kernels](#geohot-004519)**: A draft of UOP-generated MaxGemm kernels is working and passing tests, proving the concept of handling complex swizzling within the UOP structure despite being currently slower than hand-coded versions.
+- **[UOp Generated Kernels](#geohot-004519)**: A draft of UOp-generated MaxGemm kernels is working and passing tests, proving the concept of handling complex swizzling within the UOp structure despite being currently slower than hand-coded versions.

 ### Transcript
 ##### **Geohot** [[00:00:00](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=0)]